datalayer-examples/crossplane-example/docs/05-helm.md

 kubectl describe providerconfig.helm.crossplane.io/helm-provider-$GKE_CLUSTER_NAME
 ```

-Deploy a Helm release on the GKE cluster.
+Deploy a Helm release on the GKE workload cluster.

 ```bash
 # Deploy a helm chart on the managed GKE cluster.